 We provide free one-off appointments at Family Law Clinics for people who need advice and cannot pay privately, with the support of lawyers volunteering their time.
+Phone consultations may also be possible.
 We can also advise if legal aid funding may be available for cases, and where else to seek support

 Our volunteer lawyers in our law clinics can offer initial advice on most family law issues, including divorce & separation, domestic abuse, issues relating to children such as parental responsibility and arrangements, and some financial issues after separation.

 Bristol Law Centre’s free law clinic is key to our commitment to access to justice.
 The clinic runs Tuesday evening from 6-8pm.
 Advice is available for:

 Appointments are for one-off face to face meetings, for Bristol City and B&NES Residents only.
 To check if you are a resident, type in your postcode here.

 To make an appointment email firstname.lastname@example.org or call 0117 9248662

 If you have a family law issue where someone is in immediate danger please contact a law firm, police or other agency urgently.

 This is located at the Civil Justice Centre in Bristol.
 The project provides a range of help and support (but does not give legal advice).
 This includes: providing information and support; helping people access free legal advice; discussing settling issues without going to court; explaining how the courts work; help in filling in court forms and organise court papers; help plan what to say in court; accompany the LIP into court and take notes and help afterwards.